-BART Police Chief Kevin Franklin's vision for safety includes making BPD the most equitable law enforcement agency in the nation.
-The Bureau was created in 2020 to lead the way with new approaches to address systemic societal issues affecting public safety, including homelessness, mental illness, and addiction.
+BART Police Chief Ed Alvarez's vision for safety includes making BPD the most equitable law enforcement agency in the nation.
+Alvarez created the Bureau in 2020 to lead the way with new approaches to address systemic societal issues affecting public safety, including homelessness, mental illness, and addiction.
 Extensive community meetings were held with overwhelmingly positive responses to this approach from those who attended.
 Deputy Chief Ja'Son Scott, who has extensive experience in community outreach, leads the Bureau.

-Above: BART Deputy Police Chief Ja'Son Scott
+Above: BART Deputy Police Chief Ja'Son Scott and Police Chief Ed Alvarez